nathanwasson/spacelift-tailscale-ansible/README.md

-# Spacelift 💖 Tailscale
+# Spacelift (Ansible) 💖 Tailscale

-Puts [Tailscale][] into [Spacelift][], for accessing things on the tailnet from Terraform, etc easily.
+Puts [Tailscale][] into [Spacelift][], for accessing things on the tailnet from Ansible, etc easily.

 [Tailscale]: https://tailscale.com/
 [Spacelift]: https://spacelift.io/

-Based on the base AWS spacelift image, with tailscale added to save re-downloading every run.

-The Readme is written mentioning Terraform but it will work out the box for OpenTofu, Pulumi, Ansible, etc as well.
 The original commands defined in your Spacelift workflow are still invoked by Spacelift, we just wrap some setup/teardown around them for Tailscale.

+This is a fork of [caius/spacelift-tailscale](https://github.com/caius/spacelift-tailscale) with the Dockerfile modified to use Spacelift's [runner-ansible image](https://github.com/spacelift-io/runner-ansible) instead of Spacelift's [runner-terraform image](https://github.com/spacelift-io/runner-terraform).

+The Dockerfile has also been modified to layer on a handful of extra packages in addition to `tailscale` to make the integration with Tailscale work out of the box.

+Additional packages:

+- `bash` (for the `spacetail` script)
+- `netcat-openbsd` (for Ansible's SSH connection type)

-See Howee Dunnit below for implementation details.
+See Howee Dunnit below for implementation details (extra important for Ansible SSH connections!).

 ## Usage